Paolo Straneo: Biography

-Straneo studied at ETH Zurich, where he met and was a friend of Einstein.
+Straneo studied at ETH Zurich, where he met and was a friend of Albert Einstein.
 In 1897 he received his Ph.D. in natural philosophy of the University of Zurich.
 From 1899 he was a libero docente (Privatdocent) in mathematical physics and for some years he was a docente incaricato (lecturer without tenure) in mathematical physics at the University of Turin.
 After a period of working as a libero professionista (an engineering consultant or a freelancer performing work similar to that of a libero docente), in 1924 he again became a libero docente and was put in charge of mathematical physics at the University of Genoa.
 There, from 1925 he was a professor ordinarius in mathematical physics and also taught theoretical physics.

 He did research on mathematical physics, in particular, the theory of relativity.

 He contributed to the Enciclopedia Hoepli delle Matematiche elementari the articles: Teoria generale delle dimensioni fisiche (General theory of physical dimensions) and Materia, irraggiamento e fisica quantistica (Matter, radiation and quantum physics).

 Straneo was an Invited Speaker at the International Congress of Mathematicians in 1928 in Bologna and in 1932 in Zürich.
 He was elected a member of the Accademia nazionale dei Lincei.